The Circulatory System: What Goes around

 Have you been medically diagnosed?

-Why is the lymphatic good for circulation?
+Why is the lymphatic system good for circulation?